St Sampson's Church, York

 St Sampson's Church is a former parish church in the city centre of York, England.
-It lies on Church Street, near St Sampson's Square.
+It stands on Church Street, near St Sampson's Square.

 The church sits across the line of the wall of Roman Eboracum, and the first church on the site was probably built before the Norman Conquest, as a fragment of an early 11th-century cross has been found in the wall of a house on Newgate, within the former churchyard.
 Foundations of a Norman wall have also been discovered underneath the present church.
 The church was first recorded in 1154, and from 1394 the advowson belonged to the Vicars Choral of York Minster.
 It is dedicated to Saint Sampson of York, the only church in England with this dedication.